What are the aims of this leaflet?

 How can cutaneous vasculitis be treated?

 Any underlying causes should be dealt with.
-For example, any possible medication reactions should be stopped (but only after advice by a doctor) and underlying infection should be treated.
+For example, if medication is suspected as the cause for vasculitis, this should be stopped (but only after advice by a doctor) and underlying infection should be treated.

 Otherwise, initial treatment measures include: